 The Chief Medical Officer and the Senior Director of Health Care Services collaboratively conduct an annual evaluation of the Alliance complex case management program.
 This includes an analysis of performance measures, an evaluation of member satisfaction, a review of policies and program description, analysis of population characteristics and an evaluation of the resources to meet the needs of the population.
-The results of the annual program evaluation are reported to the HCQC for review and feedback.
-The HCQC makes recommendations for improvement and interventions to improve program performance, as appropriate.
-The Director of Clinical Services is responsible for implementing the interventions under the oversight of the Chief Medical Officer.
+The results of the annual program evaluation are reported to the QIHEC for review and feedback.
+The QIHEC makes recommendations for improvement and interventions to improve program performance, as appropriate.